 For the animal in us, there is comfort in numbers – an illusion of immortality and power – a sort of sense of free public life insurance in the herd.
 For rational man – that lone individualist – the crowd has always been trouble.
 As reason has threatened to expunge wishful thinking and supernaturalism from modern man’s psyche, three archetypes of people with deep psychological interconnectedness have allied against it: religionists, statists and artists.
 They attempt a final assault – a killing blow – before it’s too late and humankind embraces reason and science in some decisive lasting way.

 The collectivists decisively lost the intellectual battle centering around The Cold War, yet they’ve regrouped, and reformed with moderate anti-communistic social-democrats.
 They have re-fortified their embattlements and sharpened their sabers.
 For years they waited for some sign from Providence.
 It came in spades: God sent them The Bushes, neocons, Michael Moore, Osama bin Laden and The Financial Crisis.
 This perfect concurrence of events was brought on by religionists, statists and artists all working together to overthrow liberty, which like reason is under attack on all fronts.
-The egalitarians are moving in for the kill; they are gleeful.
-For centuries they’ve distrusted reason and freedom two concepts which are interconnected.
+The intellectual egalitarians are moving in for the kill; they are gleeful.
+For centuries they’ve distrusted reason and freedom, two concepts which are interconnected.
 Reliance on reason for an individual’s judgement leads to individual sovereignty, human rights and individual borders that cannot be breached for collective expediency, or in other words, to liberty.
-(This is expanded elsewhere, Atheism, Skepticism and Philosophy and my many articles).
+(This is expanded elsewhere in my many articles).

 The recent great leap forward around the globe with massive government intervention is putting us in an egregious spot.
 Soon, we’ll be in need of a situation of lasting crisis or war to justify the government’s wholesale appetite for egalitarianism.
 Just as the Bolsheviks had permanent revolution and unvarying purges, so we’ll see a constant economic recovery which will never come and a steady devaluing of our real wealth.